clojens/clj-workflow-template/README.md

-# niubi - template of a clojure workflow that creates application
+# niubi - template of a clojure workflow that creates app instances
-  instances on command

 Based on Stuart Sierra's blog post at: http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded